lpan/lpan.github.io/about.md

 # About me

-My name is Lawrence and I am a software developer.
+My name is Lawrence and I am a Software Engineering student at the University of Waterloo.

 I believe in `the right tool for the right job`, and thus I am constantly learning and experimenting new technologies to expand my toolbox.